workflowfm/workflowfm-composer/docs/content/client/use/compose.md

 Each workspace has its own `Compositions` list.
 Make sure you have an active workspace to view its list.
 You may need to drag and resize the list using the bar at the bottom of the `Processes` list to make it visible.
 {{< /tip >}}

-Intermediate compositions are named automatically as `_Step#` using a unique number (With separate counting for each workspace).
+Intermediate compositions are named automatically as `_Step#` using a unique number (wHith separate counting for each workspace).
 These can be used as components in further composition actions.
 They cannot be renamed, but they can be [stored as new processes]({{< relref "verify" >}}).

 In some cases and due to certain design decisions (some of which are mentioned below), the result of a composition action may seem bizarre or unexpected.
 However, every composition action is performed using **formal, logic-based reasoning** and is guaranteed to be correct.